THOTCON: History

 The conference had approximately 1054 attendees and was the first year the conference hosted 2 full days of multiple presentation tracks, with 14 full-length talks (including 4 keynotes) and 21 "Turbo" talks.
+Keynotes were delivered by Chris Valasek on "The Ghost of Security Past," Tod Beardsley & egypt on "Wanna Cyber?", Jack Daniel on "InfoSec: What we know, and what we need to know," and Jon Callas on "Everything You Need to Know About Crypto in 50 minutes."
 Long-form workshops and labs were discontinued this year.